supinie/cargo-preflight/README.md

 Alteratively, Preflight can be manually configured by editing the global `~/.config/cargo-preflight/preflight.toml` configuration or local `<your repo>/.preflight.toml` configuration files.

+_Remember to re-initialise in your repository if you change the `run_when` configuration, as the git hooks will need to be renewed._

 ## Possible Options

 ```toml